blzzz/dynamizr/README.md

 # dynamizr

 *dynamizr* is a website boilerplate built on top of some Backbone components.
-It's aim is enhance a page-based web architecture (like a CMS) to dynamically load markup content and JavaScript modules.
+It's aim is to enhance a page-based web architecture (like a CMS) to dynamically load markup content and JavaScript modules.
 This let's you increase your sites experience and hopefully makes developing more fun ;)

 The idea behind *dynamizr* is to structure all the websites "interactive parts" as __Modules__ (actually extended Backbone Views) and to load them only if demanded (via requirejs).
 In the configuration file every Module is mapped to a specific selector path (i.e. `#myWidget`), so whenever a selector is located in the documents markup, corresponding Module(s) will be instantiated and thereby associated with the selectors element.